TGA-Stock/NewBlack/Task2_converted.md

 }
 ```

-In the above example, we create a product called 'Unisex T-shirt' with a `SystemID`/`BackendID` (ID) and a `TaxCode`.
-We use `SystemID` to identify the system from which we are importing our products.
+In the example above, we create a product called "Unisex T-shirt" with a SystemID/BackendID (ID) and a TaxCode.
+The SystemID is used to identify the system from which the product is being imported.

-In addition to the SystemID we provide a unique identifier `ID` field, all products can have this `CustomID`.
-If you don't specify a `CustomID`, the `BackendID` will be used as default.
+In addition to the SystemID, we provide a unique identifier in the ID field, which can be customized for each product.
+If you don't specify a CustomID, the BackendID will be used as the default identifier.

 #### Response

-Your products will always have an `EvaID` assigned upon creation.
-Your response will include these EVA IDs, grouped by which products were updated or created.
-When products are created, they are also updated.
-Additionally, we return a `BackendID`/`EvaID` mapping.
+Every product will be assigned an EvaID upon creation.
+The response will include the EVA IDs, grouped by whether the products were updated or created.
+When products are created, they are also considered updated.
+Additionally, we will return a mapping of BackendID to EvaID.

 ```json
 {